simonsobs/sotodlib/docs/det_match.rst

 Det Match Solutions
 `````````````````````````

-The ``det_match_solutions`` script can be used to generate "handmade" det_match
+The ``det_match_solutions`` script can be used to generate "handmade" detector match
 solutions sets for all wafers from a tune file and pointing information to
 the design wafer information.
 It is performs multiple matches iteratively
 while correcting for frequency and pointing offsets between them.
 The major steps are:

-- Load pointing xi/eta information from fits to observations of point sources.
+- Load pointing xi and eta information from fits to observations of point sources.
-These should be written to an h5 file under a group named ``focal_plane``.
+  These should be written to an ``hdf5`` file under a group named ``focal_plane``.
   Multiple pointing files may be input in which case they will a match will be
-performed and the median xi/eta values will be used from all matched resonators.
+  performed and the median xi and eta values will be used from all matched resonators.
-- Do the first match for the wafer using pointing, frequency, and bias line
+- Do the first match for the wafer using pointing, frequency, and bias line information.
-information.
-- Subtract the median xi/eta offset from matched detectors.
+- Subtract the median xi and eta offset from matched detectors.
 Also remove frequency
   offsets through box median interpolation.
 - Run a second match after offset correction.
 - Perform a grid based pointing offset given a selection radius in the config file.
 - Run the third match after second pointing offset correction.